rhymeyang/Se/docs/308B/BusinessResilience.md

 >
 > Hot-site planning needs to consider work (desk) space for on-site personnel.
 Some colocation centers provide limited work areas, but these areas are often shared and often have little privacy for phone discussions.
 Also, transportation, hotel, and dining accommodations need to be arranged, possibly in advance, if the hot site is in a different city from the primary site.

-- **Warm Sites**
-  - A _warm site_ is an alternate processing center where recovery systems are present, but at a lower state of readiness than recovery systems at a hot site.
+**Warm Sites**<br/>A _warm site_ is an alternate processing center where recovery systems are present, but at a lower state of readiness than recovery systems at a hot site.
 For example, while the same version of the operating system may be running on the warm site system, it may be a few patch levels behind primary systems.
 The same could be said about the versions and patch levels of database management systems (if used) and application software: they may be present, but they’re not as up-to-date as they are on the primary systems.
 Like a hot site, a warm site can be implemented in a private or public cloud, a colocation center, or an organization’s own alternate processing center.

 A warm site is appropriate for an organization whose RTO figures range from roughly one to seven days.
 In a disaster scenario, recovery teams would travel to the warm site and work to get the recovery systems to a state of production readiness and to get systems up-to-date with patches and configuration changes to bring the systems into a state of complete readiness.